buddhirangana/cgi-based-web-calculator/README.md

 3. Place the Perl script in the `cgi-bin` directory of your Apache server.
 4. Configure the `httpd.conf` file to support the `cgi-bin` folder.
 5. Open the form in a browser and test the application by navigating to `http://localhost/cgi-bin/your_script.cgi`.

-## License

-Distributed under the no License.
-See LICENSE.txt for more information.